AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 4. **Data Transformation**: BigQuery **[Dataform](https://cloud.google.com/dataform?hl=en)** was selected for data transformation (as the GCP-native alternative to dbt), ensuring data is clean, structured, and analysis-ready.
 This is the link to the Github repository created in Dataform for this project: https://github.com/AuraFrizzati/DE-2025-dataform/tree/dataform-final-project.

     To create a Dataform repository to connect to BigQuery:

-    4.1 select **Pipelines(Dataform)** from the GCP menu:
+    **4.1:** Select **Pipelines(Dataform)** from the GCP menu:

     <img src="img/image-5.png" alt="alt text" width="300" height="400">

-    4.2 Click on **Create repository** to create a Dataform repository (this is a **version-controlled git repository** that can be connected to and hosted in an online version control platform, such as Github)
+    **4.2:** Click on **Create repository** to create a Dataform repository (this is a **version-controlled git repository** that can be connected to and hosted in an online version control platform, such as Github)

     <img src="img/image-6.png" alt="alt text" width="400" height="100">

-    - Click on **Create a Development Workspace** to setup a Dataform Workspace (this is similar to a "**branch**" in Github):
+    **4.3:** Click on **Create a Development Workspace** to setup a Dataform Workspace (this is similar to a "**branch**" in Github):

     <img src="img/image-7.png" alt="alt text" width="200" height="100">

     The key transformation steps include:
         - Removing the "Total" row from each extract.
         - Standardizing schema: Adding missing columns to align older extracts (pre-August 2020) with newer ones.
         - Consolidating data: Merging all extracts into a single "master" table.
         - Deriving date fields: Extracting Month-Year from the "Period" string column.
         - Appending new data: Integrating fresh extracts into the dataset.
         - Creating aggregated metrics for visualization in dashboards.

     ![alt text](image-1.png)